Table of Contents

-Another thing to consider when buying budget blenders is the length of warranty.
+Another thing to consider when buying budget blenders is the length of the warranty.
 For brands like Nutribullet and Ninja only have a one year warranty.
 The good news is Amazon offers extended warranties to all of these brands if you want more peace of mind.

 Our Pick: Oster Versa 1400